neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 ## Data

-Regardless of what method we use to collect our data we’re going to end up with a matrix like [this](#graph) where:
+Regardless of what method we use to collect our data we're going to end up with a matrix like [this](#graph) where:
 * One axis is time.
 * The other is neurons.
 * Each cell denotes the activity of one neuron at one time point.
 Activity here could be binary – in the case of spikes, or continuous in the case of calcium imaging data or spikes binned into spike rates (i.e., number of spikes per time window).